 The thermostat settings include two sections: Guest Mode and Vacant Mode.

 Guest Mode allows you to set the temperature range for your guest’s stay, including an option to have the thermostat settings take effect to account for early check-in and later check-out.
-Be sure your offset times match your property’s check-in and check-out offset times.
 Finally, you can set your fans to automatically run for a specific amount of time per hour.

 Once you’ve set your preferences in Guest Mode, navigate to Vacant Mode.

 This setting allows you to set the temperature range and fan run time when a guest is no longer at the property.
 You can set the temperature to a certain level, or choose to leave both the heating and cooling options disabled.